yohann69/SAE-CyberSecu/README.md

 ✅ Create a mordern navbar<br />
 ✅ Create a clean homescreen with annimated scroll down btn<br />
 ✅ Create a nice global theme<br />
+✅ Make a modal windows for each section<br />
 ✅ ...
 <br />

 ## ❤️ Infos & Credits :
 Project created for a SAE<br/>
 Website made by ❤️ in France <br/>
+Hosted thanks to cloudflare pages